- End of 2nd Half

 Real Madrid - Manchester City

-Champions League – Follow the Football match between Real Madrid and Manchester City live with Eurosport.
+Follow the Champions League live Football match between Real Madrid and Manchester City with Eurosport.
 The match starts at 20:00 on 26 February 2020.
-Our live coverage lets you follow all the key moments as they happen.

 Real Madrid 1-2 Manchester City A great night for City, who came from behind to earn a deserved victory through goals from Gabriel Jesus and Kevin De Bruyne.
 A late red card for Sergio Ramos completed a miserable last 15 minutes for Madrid, who need a minor miracle in Manchester next month.